Terms & Policies

 Where a third party or outsourcing provider uses another party (i.e. a fourth party), to provide the agreed services to Revolut, this is considered a subcontracting agreement.
 When subcontracting arrangements are in place, Revolut actively works to adopt appropriate contractual clauses that obligate the third party or outsourcing provider to conduct an appropriate level of oversight on the subcontracted services and provide information as may be required to evidence subcontractors are meeting the relevant regulatory obligations.

-We actively work to include our own standard modern slavery clauses in our contracts with relevant suppliers.
-These clauses seek to manage modern slavery risks and ensure that we receive appropriate information on suppliers' supply chains and organisations, including copies of their modern slavery statements if they are required to report under the UK Modern Slavery Act.
+We actively work to include our own standard modern slavery clauses in our contracts with relevant third parties.
+These clauses seek to manage modern slavery risks and ensure that we receive appropriate information on third parties’ supply chains and organisations, including copies of their modern slavery statements if they are required to report under the UK Modern Slavery Act.

 To ensure a high level of understanding of the risks of modern slavery and human trafficking, Revolut has established mandatory modern slavery e-learning that focuses on how we mitigate the risk of modern slavery and human trafficking in our supply chain, our third parties, our customer base and direct operations.